 Creative Industries Council

-Council members are leading figureheads drawn from across the creative and digital industries including TV, computer games, fashion, music, arts, publishing and film.
+Council members are leading figureheads drawn from across the creative and digital industries including television and film, advertising, architecture, design, video games, fashion, music, arts and culture, and publishing.
 For more information on the CIC, visit this page.

 We represent government and industry working together to bring great creative stories from the UK to the world.